REAL ESTATE LAW

 - Keep plumbing fixtures clean, sanitary and in repair.

 - Not destroy, deface, damage, impair or remove any part of the premises or property belonging to the landlord.

 - Conduct selves/visitors in a manner that does not unreasonably disturb the tenant’s neighbors or in a manner that does not constitute a breach of the peace.

-- Operate in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities in a reasonable manner and maintain the same.
+- Operate all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities in a reasonable manner and maintain the same.

-When a landlord is attempting to evict a tenant, Florida law dictates specific steps and procedures, as well as exact timelines, which both the landlord and tenant must follow and abide.
+When a landlord is attempting to evict a tenant, Florida law is very specific as to the steps and procedures that both the landlord and tenant must follow and abide.
 If the landlord fails to correctly follow the steps and procedures, the eviction may be dismissed by the court.
 Likewise, if the tenant does not properly follow the procedures and abide by the timelines, the court may find the tenant in default and grant the eviction.

 Unlike an eviction action, unlawful detainer is a lawsuit filed against a person that you want removed from your property, however, there is no Landlord-Tenant relationship, no agreement to pay rent.
 Normally an unlawful detainer action is pursued by parents seeking to remove adult children that refuse to leave after request and after their allowed stay.
 An action for unlawful detainer differs from an ejectment action because the individual has no claim to ownership.